When assessing eligibility, there are two key points to focus on:

-#5 – Not showing your client the guidance from HMRC
+#5 – Not sharing the latest guidance from HMRC

 Related: 3 steps to effective R&D eligibility screening conversations